 The annual rate of disturbance in Vermont is comparable to the rest of northern Forest region (3% of forestland/year).
 Many, if not all, of the disturbances affecting Vermont’s forests are regional issues.
 Disturbances do not know where state boundaries lie, and as a result pests and pathogens, as well as abiotic stressors, like hurricanes, ice, and drought can affect the whole northern Forest region.

 Many invasive insects and diseases have been detected in Vermont, or in neighboring states.
-Overall, introduced pests and pathogens have caused much more disturbance to the region’s forests than those of native origin, and we could see widespread declines of specific species, such as ash (Fraxinus spp.) with the continued spread of emerald ash borer.
+In late February of 2018, the emerald ash borer was confirmed in the town of Orange making Vermont the 32nd state known to be infested.
+Overall, introduced pests and pathogens have caused much more disturbance to the region’s forests than those of native origin, and we can see widespread declines of specific species, such as ash (Fraxinus spp.) with the continued spread of emerald ash borer.
 The high species diversity in many of Vermont’s forest stands and continued vigilant monitoring may be helping to mitigate widespread issues and to identify problems before they become widespread.

 In 2018, Vermont’s forests experienced greater levels of disturbance than in 2017 but less than the average (1995-2018).
 The most damaging disturbance agents in 2018 were forest tent caterpillar and white pine needle damage.
 Prolonged drought in 2018 also had significant impacts state-wide.
 The emerald ash borer was confirmed to be in Vermont in 2018.